Close $5K Website Deals Without a Sales Team

 The middle option is where you want most clients to land.
 Price it at the intersection of what delivers real value to them and what makes the work worthwhile for you.

-The starter option gives clients a way to say yes to something if the middle tier is genuinely out of reach.
-Some of my best long-term client relationships started with starter tier projects that eventually grew into $20K+ relationships over two or three years.
+The starter option gives clients a way to say yes if the middle tier is genuinely out of reach.
+Some of my best long-term client relationships started with starter tier projects that eventually grew into $20K+ relationships over 2-3 years.

 A real three-tier WooCommerce proposal I used last year: